hoelzl/Kubernetes-Tests/timeserver-v1/README.md

-# Building and Deploying the TimeServer
+# Building and Deploying the Time Server V1

 ## Building the Docker image for the initial version

 Ensure that the line `Version = "0.0.1"` is uncommented in `timeserver.py` and that the line `# Version = "0.0.2"` is commented out.

-Then build the Docker image for the TimeServer:
+Then build the Docker image for the time server:

 ```bash
 docker build . --tag mhoelzl/timeserver:0.0.1